Updated June 23, 2020.

 At the last minute before we left, I decided to take my rain coat, too.
 It was going to take up valuable space, but I was glad I threw it in!
 We did get wet behind the Seljalandsfoss waterfall, and it rained on us more than once!

 What else needs to stay warm to keep you happy?
 Your feet!
 I got these water-resistant boots a couple of weeks before my trip.
 Aren’t they cute!
 They are perfect because of how light and packable they are!

 I took a little more care in choosing my pajamas for this trip because we expected to get a late-night, short-notice wake up call to see the Northern Lights–hopefully every night!
 Our hotel has the wake-up service for those who wish to see the Lights, and they have extra clothes and blankets at the ready to keep their guests warm while watching the Lights in the cold darkness.
 So I picked some comfortable leggings and this oversized t-shirt as a base layer that could fit easily under bulkier coats and pants.

 The Flight Home

 No one likes to think about their flights home while they are packing for a fun trip, but I really like to have one very clean outfit (or at least a clean top!) to wear for the return flights.
 I just feel better, and I always suggest that others give it a try, too!
 So I’ve got the same black leggings, red shirt, scarf, and puffy vest.

 Are you ready for your own big trip to Iceland?
-We recommend it, and now you know what to pack!
+You’ll find everything you need and more on my Iceland Page!